Ganapathinakkina/task-hub/README.md

 Role	Capabilities
 Admin	Full control: Manage users, assign roles, and oversee all tasks and teams.
+Manager	Assign and update tasks, view team progress, and manage employees.
+Employee	View and update assigned tasks, mark tasks as completed.

+## Sample user cred in live system :
 - email: admin@example.com & password: Admin@123
-Manager	Assign and update tasks, view team progress, and manage employees.
 - email: manager@mail.com & password: password
-Employee	View and update assigned tasks, mark tasks as completed.
 - email: employee3@mail.com & password: password

 #Note: Users can register themselves as Managers or Employee, but admin regsitration is not allowed as of per the present system design.